 In addition, injecting the ligament should be easy with our PICL procedure for craniocervical instability.
 It should just take a slight modification and in some patients, we have likely been already injecting it as we exit and inject the ALL ligament and longus capitus muscles/tendons.
 Here’s an example of Dr. Schultz injecting this ligament:

 The upshot?
 We’ve seen this ligament for years but just assumed that it was the northward extension of the duct tape type ligament (ALL) that lives in the front of the spine.
 What’s new here is the realization that this duct tape is thicker at this spot to help support the skull on C1 and C2 in extension.
-The good news is that we’re already set up to treat this ligament with the PICL procedure.
+The good news is that we’re already set up to treat this ligament with the PICL procedure so you can skip the fusion.

 (1) Kikuta S, Iwanaga J, Watanabe K, Tubbs RS.
 Superficial anterior atlanto-occipital ligament: Anatomy of a forgotten structure with relevance to craniocervical instability.
 J Craniovertebr Junction Spine.
 2019;10(1):42–45. doi: 10.4103/jcvjs.JCVJS_110_18